karstenpedersen/obsidian-vimium/README.md

 ## Features

 - `Vimium: Show markers`: Show Vimium markers on clickable elements.
+Then press the respected keys for what element you want to click.
+- Edit what CSS selectors are used to query clickable elements.
+- Change font size of markers.

 ## Showcase